Why are Student Critical Thinking Skills So Essential?

 - Students ask deep probing questions about a topic.
 They connect novel ideas to background knowledge.

 - Students identify and understand the importance of a topic as well as acknowledge the inconsistencies in a theory or explanation.

 - Students can create a rational and sensible argument about a topic and use reflective thinking often and with ease.
-When students use critical thinking skills, they are able to systematically apply creative problem solving that assists in selecting the most sound decision.
+When students use critical thinking skills, they are able to systematically apply creative problem solving that assists in selecting the soundest decision.

 How to Improve Critical Thinking Skills in Students

 Teachers can challenge their students to discover information about the topic being discussed and gain pre-knowledge as mentioned in the example above.
 Suppose students can access knowledge prior to the lesson or learning new content.
 In that case, it can help them to develop the necessary skills for the lesson as well as give them the confidence to learn and practice the newest material.
 This helps to develop their critical thinking as well as have a better connection to the content.